 Many Halloween activities are on offer:

-You can watch the ever popular The Nightmare Before Christmas and meet main characters Jack and Sally afterwards.
+You can watch the ever-popular The Nightmare Before Christmas and meet the main characters, Jack and Sally, afterward.

 There’s even a special costume contest just for the adults!

 Lots of guests like to get in the spirit and decorate their cabin doors with their best and most creative Halloween decorations.

 So if you love Disney and Halloween, this is definitely a special cruise for you.

 It’s Disney, they go all out for Christmas, so of course, they have Very Merrytime sailings!